armandofox/latex2ebook/README.md

 you'll need to make substantial changes to the Makefile and to common.tex.
 Unless you want to burn a lot of time on this, do it my way.

-In each of the following files, search for ::EDITME:: and edit the self-explanatory metadata:
-+  common.tex
-+ book_mobi.ncx.erb
-+ book_mobi.opf

-Add a cover file for the Kindle version called cover.jpeg in the top level directory.
-Ideally, it should be 600 pixels wide by 800 pixels wide at 72 dpi.

 Add your book chapters, each in its own subdirectory, organized as follows for a chapter called mychap: